lierluis/Paradigms/README.md

 on a chess board such that no queens have each other in check, i.e., are not located in the same row/column/diagonal).

+#### 6. List min & max sum

+This program finds the sum of the min and max of a list in Prolog.

+#### 7. Findall

+This program uses the findall predicate in Prolog to find the youngest grandchildren of a person P.

 ## Functional